Icebreakers for Meetings & Training Seminars

 • If you could change one thing about your job, what would it be?

 By combining a range of job-related and personal questions, it gets delegates minds warmed up and allows everyone to feel more acquainted and have a better understanding of each other.
+It can also help to start conversations with existing colleagues who might not know they have something in common with other people on their team!

-Group icebreakers
+Group Icebreakers

 These icebreakers for meetings & training seminars are designed to get delegates up and moving.
 If you are hosting training courses with a larger group, consider choosing several groups to “take the stage” and complete the games.
 This allows for everyone to get a chance both watching and observing how these icebreakers are carried out.